 Once again, it all comes back to tremendous content.
 When you have great content to share, more people are going to tune in.
 Share articles, images, and videos that will keep your fans coming back for more.
 The more often one person connects with your content will impel how often they see your content.
-Be focused with your content and your true and loyal fans will love it!
+Be focused on your content and your true and loyal fans will love it!

 Create fan page relationships

 Obviously, every audience is distinct and not everything is going to work for you.
-But in business it is all about experimenting and figuring out what works for you.
+But in business, it is all about experimenting and figuring out what works for you.